 Pennyhill Park’s fine dining restaurant brings guests an ultra-sophisticated experience in one of the oldest parts of the hotel – with plush furnishings and beautifully ornate wood panelling and beams.
 Enjoy Steve Smith’s tasting menus or opt for an a la carte lunchtime offering dishes such as Cornish cod and Herdwick lamb, alongside some fine wines.

 The Plough Inn, Cobham

 Championing the best of British is firm local favourite The Plough Inn in the village of Downside.
 Watch the chefs at work in the open-plan kitchen producing dishes such as salt beef hash and pan-fried hake.
 It’s the fine cuts of meat, though, that are the real stars of the menu.
-The team have built their own butchery and are skilled in delivering a raft ever-changing cuts, from the well known to the more unusual, all cooked on a Robata Chargrill.
+The team has built its own butchery and is skilled in delivering a raft ever-changing cuts, from the well known to the more unusual, all cooked on a Robata Chargrill.

-Stovell’s unique setting in a 16-Century Tudor farmhouse sees discerning diners sample contemporary European cuisine with a Mexican twist.
+Stovell’s unique setting in a 16th-Century Tudor farmhouse sees discerning diners sample contemporary European cuisine with a Mexican twist.
 Chef Patron Fernando Stovell and his talented team use only sustainably sourced local produce and it is their infamous clay oven that really fires palettes.
 Try Stovell’s meat and fish chargrilled over compressed hardwood and applewood coals for an intense flavour.